quixio/quix-samples/csharp/destinations/empty-template/README.md

 # Empty template

-[This project](https://github.com/quixio/quix-library/tree/main/csharp/destinations/empty-template) covers the most basic and essential "hello world" read sample.
+[This project](https://github.com/quixio/quix-samples/tree/main/csharp/destinations/empty-template) covers the most basic and essential "hello world" read sample.

 It gives an example on how to connect to Kafka and detect the arrival of a new stream and read the 'HelloWorld' parameter.

 ## How to run

-Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.
+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Samples to use this project.

-Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.
+Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables